 The official date to move into the residence hall is posted each academic year on the website and mailed to your home prior to check-in.
 You should have plenty of time to contact your roommate(s) and arrange for travel.

 The official date to move into the residence hall is posted each academic year on the website.
 These move-in dates occur after Freshman Orientation and upperclassmen are asked to wait until the weekend to move in.
 You should have plenty of time to arrange your room before classes start.
-These are the dates you can move in prior to classes starting: 8/25, 8/26, 8/27, 8/28, and 8/29.
-We encourage students to arrive during these posted hours and over these five days.

 When do the residence halls officially close?

-Spring Semester undergraduate residence halls close the day after undergraduate commencement.
+Spring semester undergraduate residence halls close the day after undergraduate commencement.
 Rooms and hallways are cleaned, repaired, and utilized by summer housing, conference events, and sports camps.

 The University of Rochester offers several different types of living arrangements competitively priced.
 Freshman housing largely consists of double rooms – both with single gender floors and co-ed floors, conveniently located near dining facilities, and the academic buildings.
 Upperclassmen housing has a variety of options: double rooms, singles, suites of 6-8 people, and two, three, and four person apartments.
 Upperclassmen housing rates vary by locations.

 Winter break housing is offered in Susan B. Anthony Halls, Genesee Hall, Riverview, Brooks Crossing, and Southside (deKiewiet, Valentine, and Maisonettes).
 All other buildings are closed during the semester break period.
 Those students who live in these four areas may remain in their own rooms.
 Those students who do not live in one of these four areas must negotiate with another student who does live in one of these areas to use their space for the break period.
 Hostel-like housing in lockable lounges will be available in Susan B. Anthony Hall.
-There is no charge for break housing, but students must register with the Office for Residential Life & Housing Services in order to stay.
+There is no charge for break housing, but students must register with the Office for Residential Life and Housing Services in order to stay.
 More information is made available before and during Winter Breaks.

 Incoming freshman are randomly assigned.
 Attention is paid to preferences, as noted on the application.
 We cannot guarantee that everyone will get their first or second choice, but we do our best to try and match up interests.
 All special requests must be received by the due date for consideration, this include Early Decision, mutual roommate requests, and medical accommodation needs.
 Late applicants will be assigned housing but will have a lessened likelihood of being placed in a first or second preference for housing type.

 Room types vary from hall to hall due to architectural design and the needs of the University when the halls were built.
-Residential Life & Housing Services has worked to upgrade existing structures to a "Reslife Standard" which has included furniture, lighting, power, heat, and media needs of an ever-changing student population.
+Residential Life and Housing Services has worked to upgrade existing structures to a "Reslife Standard" which has included furniture, lighting, power, heat, and media needs of an ever-changing student population.
 If you have more questions contact your Area Office.